GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-markup-styling-and-scripting/index.md

 As mentioned [before](/mini-app-markup-styling-and-scripting/#markup-languages), the mini app programming concept is the [model-view-viewmodel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (MVVM).
 The logic layer and the view layer run on different threads, which means the user interface does not get blocked by long-running operations.
-In Web terms, you can think of scripts running in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+In web terms, you can think of scripts running in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 WeChat's scripting language is called